Wanaiysha/nugrid.github.io/content/NuGridDoc/Resources/programming.md

-# Essenitial skills for NuGrid members and users
+# Essential Skills for NuGrid Members and Users

 ## Unix command line
 NuGrid users need to have a basic grasp of the Linux command line.